akareset/svm-classification/README.md

 ![SVM Decision Boundary Animation](SVM2.gif) ![RP Decision Boundary Animation](decision_boundary2.gif)

-This project aimgis to provide a clear and concise understanding of two fundamental classification algorithms:

 This project aims to provide a clear and concise understanding of two fundamental classification algorithms:

 * **Rosenblatt's Perceptron:** A simple linear classifier that iteratively updates its weights to minimize misclassifications.